TvrboPro/heroku-bp/README.md

 	$ cd herokubp
 	$ gulp

 	Usage:

-	   $ gulp make      Compile the web files to 'www'
+	 $ gulp make          Compiles the app from src/ to www/
 	 $ gulp debug         Compile, start the app locally and reload with 	Nodemon
+	 $ gulp po:extract    Generate the translation template (po/	template.pot)
+	 $ gulp po:compile    Generate the files for each language (po/*.js)

+	 $ gulp bower         Downloads the dependencies from bower.json to 	src/vendor
-	   $ gulp test      Run the test suite located on test/index.js
+	 $ gulp readme        Show the readme in the browser

 	 $ gulp start         Start the server as a daemon (implies gulp make)
 	 $ gulp restart       Restart the server (implies gulp make)
 	 $ gulp stop          Stop the server

 The first three ones are intended for the **development environment**.
 The last three ones are intended to manage the application in a **server**.